 Life doesn’t always come with a map.

-Gibbons Insights was shaped by lived experience.
+Gibbons Insights is shaped by the lived experience of Terrie Gibbons.

 Even before the strokes, my husband and I raised two boys together, sharing the demands and rhythms of family life.
 When he had his first stroke in 2018—followed by two more in the years that followed—the kind of strength required changed entirely.